GlimpseWalker/Blink/README.md

 # Blink
 No coder.
-DO not Tell me what to do
+Do not tell me what to do .
+Just DO it